zapek/Xeres-Android/README.md

 With it you can connect to your running Xeres instance at home or in a data center, easily and securely.

+## WARNING: Google is killing the Android we know!
+See https://keepandroidopen.org/ and protest

 ## Supported features

 - Contact list
 - Private messages
 - Chat rooms
 - Secured HTTPS link with certificate pinning
+- QR code scanning to add friends

 ## How to run

-- install a [Xeres](https://github.com/zapek/Xeres) instance 0.7.4 or higher
+- install a [Xeres](https://github.com/zapek/Xeres) instance 1.2.0 or higher
 - go to _Settings_ / _Remote_ and enable *Remote Access*
 - in the Android mobile client, to to _Settings_ and use the same parameters